delphic/Fury/docs/Fury Overview.md

 Try to keep object and module members public and rely on people using their head (i.e. don't enforce copy vector values, they should do that themselves).
 Whilst this might result in more errors, it gives greater flexibility and much more straight forward code.

-Avoid the new keyword where-ever possible, use literals, module format is designed accordingly.
+Initially written to prefer using literals over the new keyword, module format is designed accordingly.
+However when using VSCode - ES5 classes bring improved auto-complete, the benefits of which outweight keeping to Douglas Crockford style, and as such will use ES5 classes within CommonJS modules going forward.

 Readable variable names, everywhere, no short-hands / abbreviations, avoid jargon where possible.
 Only indices are allowed to be single letter.
-* Only exceptions are: variables which are used extremely often; e.g. the webGraphicsLibraryContext -> 'gl', and abbreviations which are _extremely_ well known jargon, e.g. 'fov'
+* Only exceptions are: variables which are used extremely often; e.g. the webGraphicsLibraryContext -> 'gl', using our renderer facade over the context -> 'r', and abbreviations which are _extremely_ well known jargon, e.g. 'fov'

 No prefixes, that includes private variables with an underscore.
 If it has an exports assignment or is part of a literal declaration it's public, if not, it's not.
-Also no prefixing of type, if you want to give the type put the word at the end of the variable name.
+Also no prefixing of type, if you want to include the type in the name use a full word suffix.

 ## Example Module Format